bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 But this was a breaking change, right?
 So if you were, for some reason, expecting a bare multisig to be seen by your wallet as belonging to it.
 And then you upgraded that new version that had this change of required explicit bare multsig import, suddenly those would no longer be yours.
-But also, no one does bare multistake, so it doesn't matter.
+But also, no one does bare multisig, so it doesn't matter.

 Murch: 00:38:45